Many times, having a conversation with an eCommerce professional leaves you scrambling for a dictionary! Don’t worry, you aren’t alone!

 Bounce Rate as per Google Analytics is calculated as a percentage of all sessions in which users visited only a single page without sending any other request to the Analytics server.
 Length of such single-page sessions is for 0 seconds duration as the Analytics is unable to track the session as no other hits are made after the first one.

 14. Bottom of the Funnel

 Bottom of the Funnel is referred to as a Transaction phase or Purchase stage of the online buying process.
+It’s one of the most important ecommerce terminology used daily on the internet.
 At this stage the visitor has done all the research and is about to make a purchase, thus leading ahead to become a ‘New Customer’.